School Accountability Report Cards (SARC)

 California public schools annually provide information about themselves to the community allowing the public to evaluate and compare schools for student achievement, environment, resources and demographics.

 How To Locate A School's SARC:

-Beginning the 2012-13 school year, the California Department of Education (CDE) has implemented an online web application.
+Beginning in the 2012-13 school year, the California Department of Education (CDE) has implemented an online web application.
 This web application provides an electronic, real-time translation of the information provided on the SARC in over 70 languages.
 Visit the SARC Web Application External link http://www.sarconline.

 org/Home/Search.
 When this link opens in a new window or tab, type in the name of the school of interest.
 If needed, parents can receive a hard copy of a SARC upon request.